nwhitehead/booktool/website/content/privacy.md

-# Privacy Policy for Shimmer Labs
+# Privacy Policy for Shimmer Math Labs

-At Shimmer Labs, one of our main priorities is the privacy of our visitors.
-This Privacy Policy document contains types of information that is collected and recorded by Shimmer Labs and how we use it.
+At Shimmer Math Labs, one of our main priorities is the privacy of our visitors.
+This Privacy Policy document contains types of information that is collected and recorded by Shimmer Math Labs and how we use it.

 If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us.